 Programming has been, and is expected to continue to be, our largest operating expense item.
 In recent years, the cable industry has experienced a rapid escalation in the cost of programming, particularly sports programming.
 We expect programming costs to continue to increase because of a variety of factors, including inflationary or negotiated annual increases, additional programming being provided to customers and increased costs to purchase programming.
 The inability to fully pass these programming cost increases on to our customers has had an adverse impact on our cash flow and operating margins.
-As measured by programming costs, and excluding premium services (substantially all of which were renegotiated and renewed in 2003), as of March 31, 2006, approximately 12% of our current programming contracts were expired, and approximately another 6% were scheduled to expire at or before the end of 2006.
+As measured by programming costs, and excluding premium services (substantially all of which were renegotiated and renewed in 2003), as of July 7, 2006, approximately 11% of our current programming costs were expired, and approximately another 4% were scheduled to expire at or before the end of 2006.
 There can be no assurance that these agreements will be renewed on favorable or comparable terms.
-Our programming costs increased by approximately 9% in the three months ended March 31, 2006 compared to the corresponding period in 2005.
-We expect our programming costs in 2006 to continue to increase at a higher rate than in 2005.
-To the extent that we are unable to reach agreement with certain programmers on terms that we believe are reasonable we may be forced to remove such programming channels from our line-up, which could result in a further loss of customers.
+Our programming costs increased by approximately 13% and 11% in the three and six months ended June 30, 2006 compared to the corresponding periods in 2005, respectively.
+We expect our programming costs in continue to increase at a higher rate than in 2005.
+To the extent that we are unable to reach agreement with certain programming cost and the believe are reasonable we may be forced to remove such programming channels from our line-up, which could result in a further loss of customers.

-If our required capital expenditures exceed our projections, we may not have sufficient funding, which could adversely affect our growth, financial condition and results of operations.
+If our required capital expenditures in 2006 and 2007 exceed our projections, we may not have sufficient funding, which could adversely affect our growth, financial condition and results of operations.

-During the three months ended March 31, 2006, we spent approximately \$241 million on capital expenditures.
+During the three and six months ended June 30, 2006, we spent approximately \$298 million and \$539 million, respectively, on capital expenditures.
 During 2006, we expect capital expenditures to be approximately \$1.0 billion to \$1.1 billion.
 The actual amount of our capital expenditures depends on the level of growth in high-speed Internet and telephone customers and in the delivery of other advanced services, as well as the cost of introducing any new services.
-We may need additional capital if there is accelerated growth in high-speed Internet customers, telephone customers or in the delivery of other advanced services.
+We may need additional capital in 2006 and 2007 if there is accelerated growth in high-speed Internet customers or in the delivery of other advanced services.
 If we cannot obtain such capital from increases in our cash flow from operating activities, additional borrowings, proceeds from asset sales or other sources, our growth, financial condition and results of operations could suffer materially.